Polaris106/midterms-game-jam-demo/readme.md

 Simplicity is Key.
 This is a golf game using physics and golf scoring rules.

 ## Twist

+_(Add a second action.
+The second action should complement the first mechanic, which expands their core gameplay without breaking simplicity)

 I added an additional action to allow the players to gain a hint while on the green (the area around the hole).
 This mimics how actual golf players will "read the green" to determine the best way to putt the ball into the hole.

 ![alt text](image-4.png)